Engineering, Ph.D.

 Review Process

-Once all the materials are received and the online application is complete, materials will be reviewed by the School of Science and Engineering's Office of Graduate Education before being sent to the engineering program for a recommendation.
+Once all the materials are received and the online application is complete, materials will be reviewed by the appropriate engineering program.
 The final decision is made by the associate dean of graduate education.

 Admissions decisions are made based on the background and educational experience of students.
 Applications are reviewed when completed, and decisions are generally made within a few weeks.